gvwilson/thirdbit/src/2025/01/15/charlie-brown.md

 In one,
-Charlie Brown knows Lucy will pull the ball away but keeps trying to kick it because he has internalized everything have said about him and believes repeated disappointment is all he deserves.
+Charlie Brown knows Lucy will pull the ball away but keeps trying to kick it because he has internalized everything people have said about him and believes repeated disappointment is all he deserves.
 In the other,
 he's waiting for Lucy to grow bored and ask,